krotik/spieljunge/README.md

 - Using Raspbian with RetroPie as OS
 - Powerful hardware which provides smooth emulation
 - Raspberry Pi supports headphones, HDMI and Bluetooth
+- HDMI output so you can connect it to a TV or Projector

 Components
 ----------